waffle-iron/simmer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simmer is a recipe publishing tool for WordPress.
+Recipes by Simmer is an intuitive recipe publishing tool for WordPress.

 == Description ==

-We all love the simple, human act of sharing how to prepare a favorite meal.
-Simmer enables WordPress users to quickly and easily publish their recipes with minimal hassle.
-With a focus on the key areas necessary for a great recipe & food data publishing experience, Simmer stays lightweight and easy to use.
-Check out Simmer for Recipes in a [live demo](http://demo.simmerwp.com).
+Sharing with others how to prepare a favorite meal is a simple human act of love.
+Simmer adds beautiful recipe publishing to any WordPress installation with minimal hassle.
+Simmer continually develops key areas of recipe UX so our plugin always stays lightweight and easy to use within the WordPress dashboard.
+To Simmer in a [live demo](http://demo.simmerwp.com).

-**Elegant UI**
+**Intuitive UI**

 Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a user-friendly drag and drop interface.

 **Food Data Discovery**

-Simmer automatically bakes semantic structure and [schema.org](http://schema.org) microdata in to the core of every recipe you publish.
+Simmer automatically bakes semantic structure and [schema.org](http://schema.org) microdata into the core of every recipe you publish.
 This allows Google to standardize and serve your recipes across a variety of devices and platforms.
 In addition, our easy to understand recipe index structure allows you to create endless libraries and collections of specific recipes.

-**Easily Extendable**
+**Extendable**

 Simmer is built with developers in mind.
 Utilize the many actions and filters detailed in the [Developer API](http://develop.simmerwp.com) to customize Simmer to fit any project.
-Or, check out the official [Add-Ons Library](https://simmerwp.com/extensions/) to find an extension (including content e-commerce) that meets your needs.
-Check back often as new extensions are always being developed!
+Or check out the official [Add-Ons Library](https://simmerwp.com/extensions/) to find an add-on that meets your project's needs.
+Because Simmer is an actively developed open source plugin on [Github](http://github.com/simmerwp/simmer/), any developer can build and sell an add-on or other 3rd party product for Simmer, and you can view our collaboration on such products at [simmerwp.com/blog](https://simmerwp.com/blog/topics/3rd-party/).
+Check back often for newly released products.

 **Additional Features**